 You're a long way from home.
 Orientation is all about helping you become familiar with campus and the Eugene community, meeting faculty and staff who can answer your questions, and connecting with other students.
 For students enrolling fall 2016, follow the below orientation schedule:

-As soon as you are admitted to the University of Oregon (and not before) you'll be able to apply for housing, make your initial housing payment, and sign your housing contract all online.
+Beginning in December, as soon as you are admitted to the UO, you can fill out your housing registration, make your initial housing payment, and sign your housing contract all online.
 As a Clark Honors College student, you are guaranteed a spot in the Global Scholars Hall alongside other honors college first-year students.

 STUDENT PROFILE - IAGO BOJCZUK, Class of 2018